 This word nepios, which Paul used here to describe the heir before he became an adult, is important enough for us to pause and consider.
 Paul was not saying that a Christian, a son of GOD is under guardians and tutors until he matures and assumes his rightful place as son and heir, but rather he was stating that a minor differs in no way from a bondservant until the time comes for him to be elevated to the status of a son.
 Consider nepios in MATTHEW 11:25 & 21:16 ROMANS 2:20 1st CORINTHIANS 3:1 & 13:11 EPHESIANS 4:14 HEBREWS 5:13.

 In other words, if the master has chosen some particular individual to be his adopted son, if that individual is still a minor at the time of his being chosen, then he still does not differ from another of his fellow servants.
-But later, when he has been officially adopted and appointed as a son of the master, does he then assume the position of a son.
+But later, when he has been officially adopted and appointed as a son of the master, it is then that he assumes the position of a son.

-Howbeit, that day of his elevation may never come, and the nepios may throughout his life remain a bondservant.
-If on the other hand the Father determines that the bondservant has proved himself worthy of becoming a son, then he is redeemed from his servitude and elevated to the high honor of becoming GOD's adopted son.
+Howbeit, for some unforeseen reason that day of his elevation may never come, and then the nepios throughout his adult life would remain a bondservant.
+If on the other hand the Father determined that the bondservant had proved himself worthy of becoming a son, then he would be redeemed from his servitude and elevated to the high honor of becoming GOD's adopted son.

 - ASV GALATIANS 4:6-7 And because ye are [becoming] sons, God sent forth the Spirit of his Son into our hearts, crying, Abba, Father.
 So that thou art no longer a bondservant, but a son; and if a son, then an heir through God.

-Once adopted, they cried the freedom song, the victory shout, Abba Father!
+Once adopted, the new heir cried the freedom song, the victory shout, Abba Father!
 Now, no longer a slave of sin, no longer only a servant of GOD, but now an heir, an heir of GOD and a joint-heir with Christ.

 When Yeshua was addressing His disciple's question about the last times of that era, He warned them to take care that they be found worthy to escape the apocalypse which was soon to descend upon their nation.